-The proposed SEPV2 solar energy generating Facility (the "project") will be constructed on a 20-acre parcel and is designed to produce two (2) MWac of electricity, enough power for approximately 900 average sized homes.
 The site is located on relatively level terrain with an elevation of 2,200 feet.
-The Marine Corps Air-Ground Combat Center (MCAGCC) is located five miles to the north, the incorporated boundary of Twentynine Palms is situated 0.2 miles to the southeast and the northern edge of Joshua Tree National Park lies 3.2 miles to the south.
+The Marine Corps Air-Ground Combat Center (MCAGCC) is located five miles to the north, the incorporated boundary of Twentynine Palms is situated 0.25 miles to the south and the northern edge of Joshua Tree National Park lies 3.2 miles to the south.
 There are no noticeable drainages within the site and no blue-line drainages are present on the corresponding Sunfair 7.5 minute quadrangle topographic map.
 The nearest mountains are the Copper Mountains located two miles to the West.
-The vegetation communities onsite include creosote bush scrub, dominant perennials (creosote, burro-weed, Annual bursage and white ratany), and dominant annuals (Desert dandelion, filaree, fiddleneck and Mustard).
-Onsite human disturbance is minimal.
-There are occasional trash piles and Off Highway Vehicle (OHV) trails within the site.
-There are no existing structures and no evidence of livestock grazing.